 “We found that Jon Corzine contributed greatly to the demise of this company,” Neugebauer said at a news conference in Washington.
 “There was a breakdown in communication in the regulatory community.”

 MF Global’s Oct.
 31, 2011, bankruptcy, the eighth biggest in U.S. history, left a $1.6 billion shortfall in customer funds that were supposed to be segregated.
-Corzine, who was Goldman Sachs Group Inc. (GS)’s co-chairman before entering politics, told lawmakers he doesn’t know what happened to the money.
+Corzine, who was Goldman Sachs Group Inc. (GS:US)’s co-chairman before entering politics, told lawmakers he doesn’t know what happened to the money.